joshayoung/joshayoung_website/src/content/2021-03-03-updating-a-container.md

 ---
 title: Updating a Container
-description: Updating a docker container image.
+description: In order to update a docker container, there are multiple steps.
+This post outlines how to work with the image and the container in order to get it updated.
 date: 2021-03-03
 path: /updating-docker-container
 tags: ["docker"]